-How To Translate A Web Page In Opera Browser
+How To Translate A Web Page In the Opera Browser

-First you need to do is to download Google Translate extension from Opera extensions store:
+- First, you need to download the Google Translate extension from the Opera extensions store:

-Then, click on Menu button on the top left corner of the browser and open “Settings” and click on “Get extensions”.
+- Then, click on the Menu icon in the bottom left corner of the browser, and click on "Extensions."

-After the installation, on the right corner of the browser's address bar, you’ll see Google Translate icon.
+- After the installation, you'll see the Google Translate icon on the right corner of the browser's address bar.

-When you click on the extension icon you will see two boxes: the upper box contains the original text and lower – the translation.
+- When you click on the extension icon, you will see two boxes: the upper box contains the original text, and the lower – one contains the translation.
 There you can change the translation direction.

 A new tab will open with the translated page.
-At the top of the page there is the option with which you can change the translation direction and at the top-right, you can o back to the original page, just by clicking on “Original" button.
+At the top of the page, there is the option with which you can change the translation direction, and at the top-right, you can go back to the original page just by clicking on the "Original" button.